kyco/eeaas/README.md

 ## Eeaas methods

+Eeaas comes with 3 built-in methods.
+These methods are mainly used to add, enable and disable easter eggs.

    Method    |                                                 Description
 ------------ | ------------------------------------------------------------------------------------------------------------
 `register()` | Used to add easter eggs to the eeaas container.